-If you just want to learn how to set up Two-factor Authentication (2FA) using a Yubikey, click here.
+If you are looking for information on how to set up Two-factor Authentication (2FA) using a YubiKey, click here.

 Harder to lose: We see a lot of lost phone tickets at Kraken Support.
 In our experience, a client is less likely to lose a device specifically used for 2FA than a device like your phone that you carry around all the time.

-Security: OTPs generated by a Yubikey are significantly longer than those from an authenticator app (32 characters vs 6 or 8 characters), which means a higher level of security.
+Security: OTPs (One time passwords) generated by a YubiKey are significantly longer than those from an authenticator app (32 characters vs 6 or 8 characters), which means a higher level of security.

 Future improvements: With the U2F protocol (coming soon to Kraken), YubiKey binds user sign-in to the original website’s URL.
 Only the real site can authenticate with the key.
 This means that while you may be tricked into thinking a website is real, the YubiKey won’t reveal your credentials.